slopp/snowreport/README.md

     productionOp
 ```

-In dagster, the logical code is the same even if my local environment is using pandas and pickle files and production is using BigQuery.
+In other schedulers I would have done the initial development with cloud resources, which would have dramatically slowed things down.
+I get really distracted if I have to wait for Kubernetes schedulers to test a code change!

-I also really liked that in dagster I could run everything locally with just Python before swallowing Docker and Kubernetes setup.
+In dagster I developed everything locally with just Python.
+Once my code was ready I did have to setup my production deployment, which took some slow Kubernetes iterations.
+However that configuration is just that - a one-time setup cost for the project.
+Now that production and staging are configured, I can make changes to my core code locally without ever waiting on the Kubernetes setup.

-### Performance
+### Internal Tool Architecture

 Airflow workers load all the code all the time.
-This can create performance issues, but it also causes a dependency nightmare where all python code has to be compatible airflow package versions.
-The natural workaround is to create separate Airflow clusters for everything, which sort of defeats the point of a scheduler knowing about dependencies between things!
+This architecture can create performance issues, but it also causes a dependency nightmare where the data transformation python code has to be compatible with airflow's internal dependencies.
+The natural workaround to these two problems is to create separate Airflow clusters for everything, which sort of defeats the point of a scheduler knowing about dependencies between things!

-Dagster works differently and ensures that dagster's scheduler is separate from my user code which means we can have different dependencies and avoid performance concerns.
+Dagster's built differently and ensures that dagster's control plane is separate from my user code.
+For a toy project like this one the concerns here are mostly hypothetical, but for actual workloads they are a big deal.

 ## About the Environment